 I think an individual human brain/mind like yours or mine, is like an individual platypus.
 You, like me and like that platypus, are one particular outcome of an immensely long evolution.
 We too have individual worlds, though those worlds, your actuality and my actuality, are arguably larger than the actuality of the platypus.
 We know much more than we need to know.
 We know about oceans and deserts and volcanoes and roads and houses and people.
 In our different ways, we are familiar with music and mathematics and Paris and the Olympic Games.
 The shared Mind of our species, in which we individually participate, is very big.
 But it is hubris, simply hubris, to imagine that we know theTruth about theWorld or even that we know a lot of what might be knowable.

-The strict empiricism, advocated in this book, enjoins humility.
+The radical empiricism, advocated in this book, enjoins humility.
 Our worlds and our truths are less than we think.
 They have mainly been made by our species, and there is no reason to think that we have escaped the kinds of constraints that limit the world of the platypus.
 Or that we will ever escape them.

 In a game of 5-card draw poker you may discard one card from your hand of QD, QS, 7S, 6S, 5S.
 You have paid an initial stake to stay in the game, and now you need to decide whether to hold the two queens or to discard the diamond queen and hope for a flush in spades.
 You think that the pair may not be good enough to win, but you also realise that the chance of drawing another spade is not great.
 On the other hand, a flush would be rather likely to win.
 You infer what you can about their hands from the behaviours of the other players.
 Even if you draw but fail to get the flush, a bold bluff might succeed.
 What goes on in your quantum brain?